Chollas View, San Diego: History

 covered the land.
 Holy Cross Cemetery opened in the area in 1919.
 During World War II, a defense housing project was built in the neighborhood.
 The neighborhood began to develop around the housing project in the 1950s.

 Demographics

 The census tract that includes Chollas View has 4,634 residents.
-Chollas View neighborhood is 62.2% Hispanic, 17.8% African-American, 15.9% Asian, 4.2% multiracial, 2.8% White, 0.9% Pacific Islander, and 0.7% Native American.
-Chollas View has a large Laotian American population, with roughly 12% of its residents being of Laotian descent.
+The Chollas View neighborhood is 62.2% Hispanic, 17.8% African-American, 15.9% Asian, 4.2% multiracial, 2.8% White, 0.9% Pacific Islander, and 0.7% Native American.
+Chollas View has a large Laotian American population, with roughly 12% of its residents of Laotian descent.

 Landmarks and facilities

 The Holy Cross Cemetery is found in Chollas View.

 Education

-Chollas View is served by the San Diego Unified School District.
-Public schools in Chollas View include Gompers Preparatory Academy, Millennial Tech Middle School and Horton Elementary School.
+The San Diego Unified School District serves Chollas View.
+Its Public schools include Gompers Preparatory Academy, Millennial Tech Middle School, and Horton Elementary School.